OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 #### Static analysis

 ##### Using Shared Preferences
 When you use the `SharedPreferences.Editor` to read/write int/boolean/long values, you cannot check whether the data is overridden or not.
-However: it can hardly be used for actual attacks other than chaning the values (E.g.: no additional exploits can be packed which will take over the control flow).
+However: it can hardly be used for actual attacks other than chaining the values (E.g.: no additional exploits can be packed which will take over the control flow).
 In the case of a `String` or a `StringSet`  one should be careful with how the data is interpreted.
 Using reflection based persistence?
 Check the section on "Testing Object Persistence" for Android to see how it should be validated.
 Using the `SharedPreferences.Editor` to store and read certificates or keys?
 Make sure you have patched your security provider given vulnerabilities such as found in [Bouncy Castle](https://www.cvedetails.com/cve/CVE-2018-1000613/ "Key reading vulnerability due to unsafe reflection").